denisbakhtin/dirk/README.md

 Basically all code instructions begin with `@` symbol.
 To escape it, use double `@@`, for example: `email@@gmail.com`.

 `@import 'dart:math';` tells the engine to import any available library or dart file.

-`@model TodoClass;` states that the type of the view model is `TodoClass` and you can reference it in your code as a `model` variable.
+`@model TodoClass;` states that the type of the view model is `TodoClass` and it can be referenced in your code as a `model` variable.

 `@someObject.withMethod("abc")` is a simple expression.
 If the method returns `void`, use the complex expression.

 `@(someObject.toInt() + anotherObject.toInt())` is another for of expression with parenthesis for grouping code.

 ```
 @{
   var i = 1;